uozuAho/blog/content/blog/20220126_netlify-functions.md

 }
 ```

+Here's the same 'click a button to replace text' example as before, but using
-Same as before, but use the environment variable:
+the environment variable:

 ```html
 <p id="secret_p">Shhh....</p>